 Written by Bradford Keen, Facilitate Magazine.

-Our guest blogger, Bradford Keen, discusses wellbeing in the workplace and why organisations are now seeing the value of positive wellbeing in their employees.
+The article originally appears in Facilitate, in which Bradford Keen discusses wellbeing in the workplace and why organisations are now seeing the value of positive wellbeing in their employees.

 “People want to take control over their health and they’ve reached a point where the current lifestyle and workplace offerings just don’t cut it anymore.
 They’re saying ‘this isn’t right and we need to fix it.’
 Which is why Georgia Elliott-Smith, director at sustainability and wellbeing consultancy Element 4, says wellbeing, quite simply, is “of the zeitgeist”.